joanllenas/haskell-book/README.md

 - **catamorphism**: a.k.a Folds.
 You’re familiar with the root “morphism” from polymorphism.
 “Cata-” means “down” or “against,” as in “catacombs.”
 Catamorphisms are a means of deconstructing data.
 If the spine of a list is the structure of a list, then a fold is what can reduce that structure.

+- **anamorphism**: a.k.a Unfolds.
+If _folds_, or _catamorphisms_, let us break data structures down, then unfolds let us build them up.

 - **arity**: The number of arguments that a constructor (or function) takes.
   - **nullary**: zero arguments. i.e. `True`, `Nothing`.
   - **unary**: one argument. i.e. `Just a`